netdata/netdata/DOCUMENTATION.md

 </div>

+**Netdata Cloud**: Use [Netdata Cloud](docs/netdata-cloud/) and the [Nodes View](docs/netdata-cloud/nodes-view.md) to view real-time, distributed health monitoring and performance troubleshooting data for all your systems in one place.
+Add as many nodes as you'd like!

 **Advanced users**: For those who already understand how to access a Netdata dashboard and perform basic configuration, feel free to see what's behind any of these other doors.

   - [Netdata Behind Nginx](docs/Running-behind-nginx.md): Use an Nginx web server instead of Netdata's built-in server to enable TLS, HTTPS, and basic authentication.